jorio/gitfourchette.org/guide/branches.rst

     * - New Branch Here
       - Create a new branch on the same target commit.
         See :ref:`new-branch`.

+    * - :gficon:`view-hidden` Hide in Graph
+      - Toggle the visibility of this branch in the graph.

+    * - :gficon:`view-exclusive` Hide All But This
+      - Toggle the exclusive visibility of this branch in the graph.

 .. tip::
     | |lmb2| Double-click on a local branch in the Sidebar to **switch** to it.